 where θ is the angle of arrival of the radio-frequency wave (degrees above the horizon).

-Option 1:

-2.3 The pfd levels provided in §§ 2.1 and 2.2 above relate to the pfd and angles of arrival that shall be obtained using free-space propagation and attenuation due to the aircraft fuselage.
-Unless there is an available ITU-R Recommendation to calculate attenuation due to the aircraft fuselage in the bands 27.5-29.1 GHz and 29.5-30 GHz, the following figure shall be used for the calculation of attenuation due to the aircraft fuselage in these bands.
+2.3 The pfd levels provided in §§ 2.1 and 2.2 above relate to the pfd and angles of arrival that shall be obtained attenuation due to the aircraft fuselage.
+Unless there is an available ITU-R Recommendation to calculate attenuation due to the aircraft fuselage in the frequency bands 27.5-29.1 GHz and 29.5-30 GHz, the following figure shall be used for the calculation of attenuation due to the aircraft fuselage in these bands.